Blockchain Global

-Blockchain Global Ltd. is a Bitcoin mining and management consulting company headquartered in Melbourne, Australia.
-Founded as Bitcoin Group, after attempting to become the first digital currency company to launch an IPO without the so-called 'backdoor listing', the company expanded its focus into consulting and corporate fraud and extortion prevention.
+Blockchain Global was an Australian cryptocurrency exchange based in Melbourne.
+It was co-founded in 2014 by Sam Lee. as Bitcoin Group, and in August 2016 was rebranded as Blockchain Global.
+The company later developed the blockchain exchange platform ACX.io, and in 2017, acquired Digital X Direct.
+ACX subsequently ceased operations abruptly with customers unable to access their assets.

 History

 Bitcoin Group was founded in 2014 as a bitcoin mining company as a result of a partnership between Sam Lee, Allan Guo and Vincent Vu.

-As of September 2015, with seven bitcoin mining locations in Australia, China, and Thailand, Bitcoin Group's mining operation generated 6.2 petahashes, approximately 15.7% of the Global Hash Power.
+As of September 2015, with seven bitcoin mining locations in Australia, China, and Thailand, Bitcoin Group's mining operation generated 6.2 peta hashes, approximately 15.7% of the Global Hash Power.
 The company made a submission to the Australian Senate’s Economics References Committee for their 2015 inquiry into digital currencies.
 The submission advised the committee that while the company did not agree with the ruling on the GST treatment of digital currencies by the Australian Taxation Office, its ambitions would have been more difficult to realize without the regulatory clarity that it provided.